Receiving financial aid/scholarships and using VA/military TA benefits

 Once you receive a refund from KU, go back and check your KU Enroll & Pay account to make sure you don't still owe anything.
 If you have charges on your account (i.e. bookstore) that you believe Ch.
 31 should be covering, contact us.

 Since these VA benefits do not pay tuition/fees, there are no unique factors to consider regarding any financial aid.
-Financial aid posts to a student's KU Enroll & Pay and VA pays your monthly stipend directly to you.
+Financial aid will post to your KU Enroll & Pay account.
+Learn more about financial aid here

 If you have any questions or concerns about charges on your account, contact us.

-What it pays: State TA pays up to 15 credit hours of tuition/fees (*2024-25 maximum payment is $6,051 (15 credits at $5543.95 + $507.05 campus fees)).
-When State TA pays, it rounds down to the nearest dollar amount.
+What it pays: State TA pays up to 15 credit hours of tuition/fees.
+When State TA pays, it rounds down to the nearest dollar amount, so you may still owe some for tuition.

 How it works if you also have restricted aid (i.e. federal TA, Post-9/11 GI Bill, tuition waivers, etc.) the total amount of restricted aid cannot be greater than your tuition/fees.
 That means you will not receive any refunds if you are ONLY using State TA and other restricted aid.